dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ## 3 - The uv attribute

 There is then the position attribute, the normals attribute and then one more major attribute of interest in order to make a geometry that will work well with most materials and that is the [uv attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/).

-This is there I store data that will have to do with texture offset data.
+This is where I store data that will have to do with texture offset data that will be used to map a 2d texture to the 3d model.
 So in order to really get a sense of what the deal is with this uv attribute on top of how to create the attribute I will also want to have a texture for the material that I use with the mesh as well.

-When it comes to learning a thing or two about buffer geometry it might be a good idea to make use of a [data texture](/2022/04/15/threejs-data-texture/) as a way to crate the texture with javaScript code.
+So once again I will need to create an attribute this time for the uv, however in order to really know if what I have done is working or not I will also need a texture to use with the material.
+There are a number of ways to create o load a textures, however for this example I will want to just stick with a JavaScript solution to make the texture.
+One way to do about doing this would be to make use of a [Data texture](/2022/04/15/threejs-data-texture/).

 ```js
 (function () {